Deploy service update to AWS ECS

 Introduction

 The Amazon Elastic Container Service (ECS) is a scalable container orchestration service that enables you to support Docker containers and allows you to run and scale containerized applications on AWS.
-By using Amazon ECS, you will be able to use this service without installing and configuring your own container orchestration software, thereby eliminating the complexity of your deployment and ensuring you have a simple and optimized container deployment on the CircleCI platform.
+By using Amazon ECS, you will not need to configure and install your own container orchestration software, ensuring you have a simple and optimized container deployment on the CircleCI platform.
 This guide shows you how to deploy software changes to Amazon ECS using CircleCI orbs.

 1. Set environment variables